kavidey/cs131-flow/README.md

 ## Extending the implementation

-If you want to extend the implementation, to add an analysis, here are some
+If you want to extend the implementation to add an analysis, here are some
 recommendations:

 + Add the code for the analysis in the `Semantics` folder.